 Analysis of serum and salivary nitrate/nitrite by enzyme-linked immunosorbent assay (ELISA)

-Nitrate/nitrite analysis of serum and saliva will be performed using commercially available colorimetric Nitric Oxide Assay kits (ab65328, Abcam, Cambridge UK), based on the Griess assay, according to the manufacturer’s instructions.
+Nitrate/nitrite analysis of serum and saliva will be performed using commercially available colorimetric Nitric Oxide Assay kits, based on the Griess assay, according to the manufacturer’s instructions.
 Briefly, nitrate is reduced to nitrite by the addition of nitrate reductase to the plasma and saliva samples, followed by the addition of Griess reagent to form a deep purple azochromophore for measurement of nitrate/nitrite using a microplate reader (OD 540 nm).(1) Saliva samples will be deproteinised prior to the initial reduction step, as recommended by the manufacturer.

 Analysis of serum asymmetric dimethylarginine (ADMA) by ELISA

-Serum ADMA analysis will be performed using a commercially available quantitative sandwich ELISA kit (K7828, Immundiagnostik AG, Bensheim, Germany)) according to the manufacturer’s instructions.
+Serum ADMA analysis will be performed using a commercially available quantitative sandwich ELISA kit, according to the manufacturer’s instructions.
 Briefly, the sample is added to a microplate coated with immobilised anti-ADMA antibodies to bind to ADMA present in the sample.
 Unbound substances will then be removed, followed by the addition of biotin conjugated ADMA specific antibodies.
 A substrate solution is then added and absorbance at 450 nm will be measured using a microplate reader to determine the amount of ADMA in the samples.

 References